Air Dry Clay Hearts

 Making these air dry clay hearts has been one of the most enjoyable DIY projects I’ve done in a while.
 Not only are they simple and affordable to make, but they also feel deeply personal and unique.
 I love how they tie into my blush and taupe winter palette, adding a romantic yet understated charm to my home.

 Each heart is a little piece of art, and crafting them is incredibly calming.
-Plus, the versatility of these hearts means you can use them in countless ways throughout your home.
+Additionally, the versatility of these hearts allows you to use them in countless ways throughout your home.
 Whether you’re decorating for winter, Valentine’s Day, or any other occasion, these hearts are a beautiful addition to any space.

 Tips for Success

-• Work in Small Batches: Roll out and cut a few hearts at a time to prevent the clay from drying out before you’ve applied the napkin designs.
+• Work in Small Batches: Roll out and cut a few hearts at a time to prevent the clay from drying before you apply the napkin designs.

 • Be Gentle with the Napkins: Napkins can tear easily, so handle them carefully when applying them to the clay.